komodorio/komodor-desktop-beta/README.md

    1. [Apple Silicon (M1/M2)](https://github.com/komodorio/komodor-desktop-beta/releases/download/beta/KomodorBetaM1.dmg)
 1. Open the downloaded DMG
 1. Move the Komodor app to Applications
+1. Open the application from the Application directory

 ### For Windows
 1. Download the appropriate version for your architecture:
    1. [64-bit](https://github.com/komodorio/komodor-desktop-beta/releases/download/beta/komodor-installer-x64.exe)
    1. [32-bit](https://github.com/komodorio/komodor-desktop-beta/releases/download/beta/komodor-installer-ia32.exe)
+1. Run the downloaded installer
+1. Open the application through the Desktop or Start menu shortcut

 ## Prerequisites
 In order to use the app, you need: